myavuzokumus/myavuzokumus/README.md

 Developer of Somethings
 -----------------

 In the computer world, where I started my studies with Java language since 2015, I found myself designing the infrastructure of many things.
-I try to progress in Flutter, Kotlin, Python and many more software languages.
+I try to progress in Dart (Flutter), Kotlin, Python and many more software languages.

 * ✉️  You can contact me at [over55brave@gmail.com](mailto:over55brave@gmail.com)
 * ⚡  I love creating and putting out new things!